-We recognise that some behaviour can be a result of SEND, disability (eg ADHD, ASD or Tourette's Syndrome) or vulnerable circumstances and take account of this when responding.
-All these pupils are supported in a nurturing environment.
-Parents, additional support agency advisor are engaged in planning individual pupil learning and behaviour plans.
+We recognise that some behaviour can be a result of SEND, disability (e.g. ADHD, ASD or Tourette's syndrome) or vulnerable circumstances and take account of this when responding.
+All these children are supported in a nurturing environment.
+Parents, additional support agency advisor are engaged in planning individual child learning and behaviour plans.